simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-idp-remote.md

             'no' => 'En tjeneste',
         ),

+`scope`
+:   An array with scopes valid for this IdP.
+    The IdP will send scopes in scoped attributes, that is, attributes containing a value with an `@` sign and a domain name after it.

+:   When the `saml:FilterScopes` authentication processing filter is used, this list of scopes will determine the valid
+    scopes for attributes.

 `SingleSignOnService`
 :   Endpoint URL for sign on.
 You should obtain this from the IdP.
 For SAML 2.0, SimpleSAMLphp will use the HTTP-Redirect binding when contacting this endpoint.